 3. Letting the tech get in the way:

-In the early days of a startup, it’s easy to get caught up in the technology and lose sight of the bigger picture.
+In the early days of a startup, it’s easy to get caught up in technology and lose sight of the bigger picture.
 The product may be your baby, but it’s important to remember that the customer is always king.
 Letting technology get in the way of providing a good customer experience is a surefire way to sabotage your chances of success.

 It’s important to strike a balance between meeting the needs of the customer and continuing to innovate and improve the product.
 Alex got caught up with his developer not willing to learn and move to new ideas like switching to AWS serverless or better front-end tech.